iegorman/netspeed/README.md

 ## Messages Between Server and Client

-Messages are carried in the body of requests and responses.
+Messages are carried in the body of POST requests and responses.

 The the body of a reply to a request for a client web page will be the web page.